lorenzowood/plex_name_formatter_extension/README.md

-Adds Plex-friendly names to search results on IMDB and TVDB.
+This is an extension for Chrome or Brave browsers that adds Plex-friendly names to search results on IMDB and TVDB.

-Available at the Chrome web store here: [Plex name formatter exension](https://chromewebstore.google.com/detail/plex-name-formatter/lommookhlmmagmicoccpkhiikhgiaaao).
+It is available at the Chrome web store here: [Plex name formatter exension](https://chromewebstore.google.com/detail/plex-name-formatter/lommookhlmmagmicoccpkhiikhgiaaao).

 This extension is handy if you use Plex media server and organise your files.